Thelephora terrestris: Description

+Similar species

+Thelephora palmata is comparatively stinky and less widely distributed.
+T. vialis is more robust; Cotylidia diaphana and Podoscypha petalodes are similar; Hydnellum can appear similar but has teeth below.

 Habitat and ecology

 Throughout North America and Europe Thelephora terrestris can be found in soil.
 It is commonly found in sandy soils under pine trees, on roots and twigs.

 This ectomycorrhizal fungus forms a symbiotic relationship known as mycorrhizae, especially with Pinus species.
 It is commonly found in pine forests as well as plant nursery soils world wide.
-This fungi is known to get water and nutrients from far away and being capable of growing in both low fertility and high fertility soils.
+This fungus is known to get water and nutrients from far away and being capable of growing in both low fertility and high fertility soils.

 It is a dominant mycorrhizal fungus, re-establishes quickly after disturbances such as forest fire, and is considered stress tolerant.

 Outside of the Pinus genus, it is also capable of forming mycorrizha with other trees such as alder, birch, oak, beech, and poplar.

-Thelephora terrestris virus 1 (TtV1), which is a mycovirus, can infect this fungi.
+Thelephora terrestris virus 1 (TtV1), which is a mycovirus, can infect this fungus.